wp-plugins/sp-client-document-manager/readme.txt

 *Added ability to make projects mandatory so users.
 *The form now remembers what the user chose last for a project and keeps that project selected.

+= 1.3.5 =
+* You can now turn off the ability for users to upload files
+* Fixed an issue with projects that was not moving client files when changing ownership of a project

 == Upgrade Notice ==

 = 1.0.5 =